 Government guidance and resources on Coronavirus

-Department for Education Coronavirus helpline
+Department for Education Coronavirus support

 The DfE has launched a new helpline to answer questions about COVID-19 related to education.
 Staff, parents and young people can contact the helpline as follows: